Mackinac College: Operations

 During its operations, Mackinac College had a liberal arts focus (unlike the MRA's College of the Good Road which focused on teaching ideology of the MRA), and joined in with the "radical critique of traditional higher education" which was happening in the 1960s, although the MRA was generally strongly opposed to most of the ideals of the 1960s counter culture.
 Students participated in the creation of the curriculum, but were not allowed to date which caused discord and unrest with some clandestine activity.

 The college held its first and final commencement exercises of 29 seniors receiving Bachelor of Arts degrees on June 20, 1970.
 The exercises were held in the Great Hall of the college that was preceded by the traditional academic procession that included some 20 members of the present and past faculties.
 All former faculty members of the college were invited to take part in the commencement ceremony.
-Cornell directed the exercises, which began with a message of greeting from the chairman of the board of trustees.
+Cornell directed the exercises, which began with a message of greeting from the chairman of the board of trustees, Basil Entwistle.
 The students chose not to have the regular commencement address and instead some of the students spoke briefly during the exercises.